romansorin/research/paper_content.md

 \end{tabular}
 \end{table}

-Though the resulting session lengths were found to be statistically insignificant, observing graph 1 of session lengths without outliers leads to interesting findings.
-Variant 1 is clearly seen to have more consistently spaced data points with a lower maximum, whereas both variant 0 and variant 2 had clusters on both the minimum and maximum ends of the graph, exceeding that of variant 1.
-Relative to variant 1, variants 0 and 2 took longer for several individuals in both cases.
-However, this pattern cannot be clearly explained due to various potential factors and without further analysis or data manipulation.
-Referencing figures 3 through 5, variant 1 had less "call-to-action" points and required a further scroll distance to reach the target, whereas variants 0 and 2 both had immediately presented "call-to-action" and additional targets.
-Without additional measurements and further research, it is unclear whether this is due to friction of the input field on variant 2, color schemes throughout each variant, or the choice of copy in each button/section.
-A larger sample size and other associated data could be used to identify if these factors had any influence on user behavior.
-Further analysis of measure of travel/scroll distance and placement of objects could potentially explain the variance.
+Though the resulting session lengths were found to be statistically insignificant, observing graph 1 of session lengths leads to interesting findings.
+Variant 1 is seen to have more consistently spaced data points with a lower maximum, whereas both variant 0 and variant 2 had clusters — albeit small — on both ends of the graph, exceeding that of variant 1.
+Relative to variant 1, variants 0 and 2 took anywhere between 1 to 7 seconds longer for several individuals in both cases.
+However, this pattern cannot be clearly explained due to various potential factors and without further analysis or manipulation.
+As seen in figures 2, 3, and 4, variant 1 had fewer "call-to-action" points and required a further scroll distance to reach the target, whereas variants 0 and 2 both had immediately presented "call-to-action" and additional targets.
+It is unclear whether this is due to friction of the input field on variant 2, color schemes throughout each variant influencing mood, eye fatigue from the previous screen, or the choice of copy in each section.

-## Discussion and conclusions
+## Discussion
-This paper proposes a potential approach to identifying common layouts, features, etc. in a given domain (e.g., ecommerce, business, healthcare, media) and optimization/analysis of the effectiveness of layouts.
-A statistically insignificant result does not necessarily mean that the layouts perform equally well.
-For web interfaces, many confounding variables may be present that impact the length and ease of a user's inquiry.
-This proposed model could best be applied on a legitimate product/site with more development to analyze how it performs in real world scenarios, and how other factors may influence ease.
+As internet usage continues to grow and become more prevalent worldwide, it becomes more and more imperative to abstract potential approaches and factors that influence the success of products.
+In particular, this study aims to converge focuses on user interface — such as UX metrics and layout hierarchy — with the potential benefits of mathematical or statistical optimization.
+The use of data is not a new concept in identifying the success of products and related items within businesses, however, there is yet some model to describe how layout hierarchy or other factors may potentially influence overall user experience.
+As suchy, this paper proposes a potential approach to identifying common layouts and features in a given domain (e.g., ecommerce, business, healthcare, media) and optimization with subsequent analysis of the effectiveness of layouts.
+For web interfaces, many confounding variables may be present that impact the length and ease of a user's site usage.
+This proposed model would do best if applied on a legitimate product orsite with more development to analyze how it performs in real world scenarios, and how other known factors may influence ease.

 This paper focused simply on static layouts and the technology used to create the layouts is specifically built for static site generation, leading to already preloaded assets/page content, which may generally reduce time spent.
 On sites that use asynchronous calls, animation, or real content, these may confound and create a longer lifetime session or cause delay in network requests which also increase session length.
 Additionally, though there is statistical insignificance, this tool can be used to validate custom layouts / designer ideas against tried and true layouts generated from top sites to determine the effectiveness of the layout and the hierarchy of components.
-Though not evident without abstraction, hierarchy may have been influential in the results of this study, and present itself at a greater scale with a higher sample size or different application of this proposal.
+Though not evident without abstraction beyond statistical results, hierarchy may have been influential in the results of this study, and present itself at a greater scale with a higher sample size or different application of this proposal.
 The "how" and "where" representation of different components and hierarchical features in each variant likely held an influence on the distribution of data, but more research is required to make the exact factors known.

 As mentioned before, variant 1 is of particular interest.
 Despite having a reduced number of successful targets to click and more scroll distance required to complete the task, leading to more time elapsed, data was more consistent and did not broach the upper ends of the distribution like variants 0 and 2 did.
 This display of results is unexpected: variant 0 had a large section about a fourth into the interface that allowed users to get started with the product automatically, and variant 2 had a direct call-to-action within the initial viewport.
 Despite variants 0 and 2 being technically more accessible and intuitively quicker to get started with, more participants were seen to have trouble with these variants — either figuring out how to use them, or turned away by the format and display of information.

 ### Limitations:
 As with any study, this study suffers from several limitations that may have negatively influenced results.
 Beginning with analysis (stage 0), it is possible that too global of a site data collection was specified; the globally highest-indexing sites were returned, and not those specific to a given region.
 Due to cultural differences and availability of engineering, research, and design, different regions have different opinions on design and different standards on how information should be best presented.
 Future research and retrials of this proposed model should specify a given region, such as the U.S. or Canada.
 In addition to selecting too large of a ranking range, this initial study was clearly too broad in terms of categories.
 While the AWS Alexa Top Sites API does not provide data based on category of site (such as ecommerce, media, news, etc.), a potential solution could be to cross-analyze/join APIs and identify the category based on a single URL.
 By specifying region and category, businesses, engineers, designers, and researchers can better understand how to present information to their target audience by demographic and focus.

-A single K-Means clustering in stage 2 may not have been a sufficient or best possible approach to identifying commonalities in images.
-While some basic image processing and filtering was applied, there are likely other ways to process images for the K-means algorithm to better cluster, such as applying hidden layers using a CNN, or potentially training another K-Means model.
+A single K-means clustering in stage 2 may not have been a sufficient or best possible approach to identifying commonalities in images.
+While some basic image processing and filtering was applied, there are likely other ways to process images for the K-means algorithm to better cluster, such as applying hidden layers using a CNN, or potentially training another K-means model.
 It may be a better approach to instead focus on individual parts of hierarchy within a layout and cluster those, rather than doing full pages: such as the hero, headers, footers, etc. These cluster data can then be combined to identify the "best" layout by working incrementally.
 Furthermore, common features or objects can be difficult to detect even in subclusters of 50 overlayed images.
 Considering how limited this dataset was and the general manual time required to be invested, it would be impractical — or even impossible — to run manual analysis of overlayed images on a dataset of 500,000 sites.
 It is unclear how this paper's approach of "subclustering" was or wasn't useful in identifying common features within a cluster, and if it could have been avoided entirely if another model was used alongside the Keras VGG16.
 For the purpose of clarity and logic in these interfaces, manual analysis likely led to a degree of bias in design and elements, especially since elements had to be recreated from the clusters/subclusters (no elements or copy could be directly copied), which means that the researcher's design tendencies may have affected user experience positively or negatively.

 Experimentally, the choice of participant demographic and previous exposure to interfaces may have been counterintuituve.
 While mostly software engineers and web designers were prompted to participate in the study so as to reduce potential confusion in the required task, this study may have overestimated the degree to which the layout or directions would be considered to be confusing.
 As such, these individuals are already trained to quickly and effectively navigate through layouts and interfaces, which is non-representative of the actual market or target population.
 However, this also reinforces the need for live implementation of this study's proposed model in real-world applications, and how it can potentially yield descriptive results when put into effect in these environments.